 >Use a ¾-inch nap for surfaces that are rough.
 (Textured walls and ceilings)

-To own a right paint roller nap and size means you have reached closed to success.
+To own the right paint roller nap and size means you have reached closed to success.
 But, you still need to know other things while painting with the roller.

 - Use the rounded end of the foam roller cover when you don’t want roller edge lines to appear on the finished wall.